DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/07_DynamicRowLevelSecurity.md

-# 1. Introduction to row level security
+# 1. Introduction to dataverse role based authorization

-You should now have Completed the Following things:
+You should now have completed the Following things:

 1. Importing implemented Artefacts
 2. Implement Wizard Step 1 (Part2)

-Next you will learn the different row level security options to give rights on each entity.
+Having completed the second part of the wizard is prerequisites for the following reasons:
+* Background of PowerAutomate is beenficial since we will implement another flow to specify who has access to the newly created row
+* Trigger of the flow is newly added record by the you implemented in step 2

+Our application scenario would be a perfect fit for applying role based security.
+The users importing CO2 consumption could be for instance different from the users that approve them.
+In a reality an importing user would probably only allowed to see his own imports and not those of other departments.

+# 2. Goal

+Implementing everything would be beyond the scope of that hackathon.
+But we want to give you at least some hands-on ideas what power platform offers for various scenarios including:
+* Log out users
+* Assigning permissions at row level (=row is also called entity in dataverse)

+  We will create an example flow for that.
+The idea is to share access rights on a single entity to individual users.
+The reason for this approach is that it allows the most granual control over an entity to an additional single user, to only give access to the appropriate levels of information that is required to do their jobs.
-* Info: The following tasks can't be fully tested in this Hackathon, but you will get a feel for it.
+  :white_check_mark: This tasks can't be fully tested in this Hackathon, but you will get a feeling for it.

-# 2. All Options:
+# 3. Implementation Tasks
+## Introduction Dataverse role-based security

 There are several ways to handle the security of your Dataverse tables.
 The basis of all of them are access rights via roles.
 Pre-defined is a hierarchical data access structure, which counts the higher hierarchical rights over the lower ones.
 This means you can't limit an individual user's rights, if their team or even business unit already gave them.
 The structure looks as follows: